-- For A Level economics it is not absolutely essential to distinguish between the two, but there is a distinct difference and using them correctly is good practice.
+- For A Level economics, it is not absolutely essential to distinguish between the two, but there is a distinct technical difference and using them correctly is good practice.

-Essentially devaluation is changing the value of a currency in a fixed exchange rate.
+- Essentially devaluation is changing the value of a currency in a fixed exchange rate.
 A depreciation is reducing the value in a floating exchange rate.

 Definition of Devaluation

-A devaluation is when a country makes a conscious decision to lower its exchange rate in a fixed or semi fixed exchange rate.
+A devaluation is when a country makes a conscious decision to lower its exchange rate in a fixed or semi-fixed exchange rate.
 Therefore, technically a devaluation is only possible if a country is a member of some fixed exchange rate policy.

 - For example in the late 1980s, the UK joined the Exchange Rate Mechanism ERM.
-Initially the value of the Pound was set between say 3DM and 3.2DM.
+Initially, the value of the Pound was set between say 3DM and 3.2DM.